Peace Studies Minor

 4000-4999.
 The content of each course or section of these 300-level or 400-level special topics courses varies and will be announced each semester.

-400. Peace Studies Capstone Seminar.
+400. SYE: Peace Studies Capstone Seminar.
 This course is intended to provide an opportunity for peace studies minors to integrate what they have learned in all of the courses that they have taken for their minor.
-Students re-examine what they learned in these courses, making connections to important peace studies concepts; design integrative projects that draw from and extend those studies; and share their work with each other throughout the course.
+Students re-examine what they learned in these courses, making connections to important peace studies concepts; they also design integrative projects that draw from and extend those studies, and share their work with each other throughout the course.
 Prerequisite: Peace Studies 100.
 Limited to peace studies minors.

 252. Conflict in Africa (also offered as History 252).